sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

 ## Setting up the Environment

-We will use ARM template to provision below resources on Azure:

-- VM with Octopus server

-- #To be added

 1. Click on **Deploy to Azure** to provision Octopus Server.

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Foctopus%2Foctopus%2Farm%2520template%2Ftemplate.json"><img src="http://azuredeploy.net/deploybutton.png"></a>

-   Provide the following details as shown:

-   - **Subscription**: Choose your Azure Subscription

-   - **Resource Group**: Provide a name for resource group as  **Octopus**

-   - **Location**: Select the location to **South Central US**

-   - **Octopus Dns Name**: Provide a unique name.

-2. It takes approximately x minutes to deploy.
+##Refer sonar lab "Setting up environment"" steps 1,2

     <img src="images/DeployOctopus.png">

-3. Once the VM is provisoned, note down the **DNS** Name.
-We will need this to connect to Octopus Server.
+3. Once the deployment is successful, go to the resource group, select the VM and note down the **DNS** name from VM overview.
+We will need this to access Octopus server.

    >**Note**: In Azure portal, go to the VM overview which was provisioned and copy the DNS name as shown.

    <img src="images/A3.png">

-## Exercise 1: Configure Octopus Server
+## Exercise 1: Configure Octopus server

-In this exercise, we will create **Deployment Environment** in Octopus server.
+In this exercise, we will create **deployment environment** in Octopus server.
 Since we are deploying the application to Azure App Service, we will link the environment to Azure using **Management Certificate**.

 1. Login to Octopus server using DNS name from your browser.
 Use the below credentials to login.